yogeshwar607/shreemoryacabs/KEYWORD_STRATEGY_INDEX.md

   - Immediate wins to track
   - Milestone targets (Month 1, 3, 6)
 - Competitive Advantage Strategy
-  - Why GreenEVCabs can win
+  - Why Shree Morya Cabs can win
   - How to win keywords
   - Competitive content ideas
 - Quick Start (Do These This Week)